influxdata/telegraf/plugins/inputs/nats_consumer/README.md

   ## With jetstream the nats-server persists messages and
   ## a consumer can consume historical messages.
 This is
   ## useful when telegraf needs to restart it don't miss a
   ## message.
-You need to configure the nats-server:
+You need to configure the nats-server.
   ## https://docs.nats.io/nats-concepts/jetstream.
   jetstream_subjects = ["js_telegraf"]